shun74/plane-segmentation-from-supervoxel/README.md

 # Plane segmentation from supervoxel
-Plane segmentation from  *Supervoxels Clustering* in Point Cloud Library.
+Plane segmentation from  *Supervoxel Clustering* in Point Cloud Library.
-A simple "Region Merge" algorithm using normal and centroid of regions detects planes from roughly labeled pcd created by *Supervoxels Clustering*.
+A simple "Region Merge" algorithm using normal and centroid of regions detects planes from roughly labeled pcd created by *Supervoxel Clustering*.
 This is a very simple approach with robust performance and can be applied to areas such as ROS.

 # Environment